-Congratulations to our 2017 Whole Child Award Winners!
+Congratulations to the 2019 IL ASCD Whole Child Award Winning Schools!

 As we continue our work in this area, the Advocacy and Influence Co-Chairs will direct our future efforts in promoting a balanced education for each child.
 This task force developed a program to recognize schools that model Whole Child concepts.